stefanrieken/kluski/README.md

-# ParSta
+# Parsta
-ParSta compiles Pasta code by way of a parse stack (= the budget version of a parse tree).
+Parsta compiles Pasta code by way of a parse stack (= the budget version of a parse tree).

 ## Status, and Build